How to timebox a task to the calendar · 0:20

 How to remove a working session · 7:38

 To remove a working session from the calendar, simply hover over the working session and click “remove from calendar”.
-You can also click on the task or working session and click the delete icon next to the event details.
+You can also open up the the task card and click the delete icon next to the event details.

 Deleting the working session will not delete the task itself.